Group One Betting Guide

 - Amicus, expertly guided by Hugh Bowman upset a class field with an extraordinary turn of foot in the straight to win by half a length.
 After jumping from the gates well, Bowman steered Amicus towards the front and set a cracking tempo.
 As soon as the straight came Amicus charged clear to beat Traveston Girl and Sabatini.
 Amicus was trained by Chris Waller.

 - Kerrin McEvoy let Guelph set the tempo early on and the favourite was simply too good in a strong field.
 The win was the Peter Snowden filly’s fourth group 1 success.
 May’s Dream briefly challenged at the top of the straight, but Guelph ended up winning by 1.8 lengths.
 May’s Dream and Gregers rounded out the placings.

 Jockeys and trainers to follow in the Thousand Guineas

 Most other current jockeys have had only one win in the race.
-Craig Williams, Kerrin McEvoy, Hugh Bowman and Glen Boss have won only once so Damien Oliver is clearly the jockey to follow in the Thousand Guineas.
+Craig Williams, Kerrin McEvoy, and Glen Boss have won only once.
+However, Hugh Bowman was able to bag his second Thousand Guineas last year and has the ride on the favourite Hungry Heart in 2020.
+It is still Damien Oliver clearly the jockey to follow in the Thousand Guineas.